-Staff should wear their face masks covering mouth and nose and should avoid occupying spaces close to people not doing this*
+Staff should wear their face masks covering the mouth and nose and should avoid occupying spaces close to people not doing this*

 Recommend staff only to occupy bus or train carriages where physical distancing is possible – consider leaving carriages that become over full

 Private or Company Vehicles

 Ideally, staff will operate alone when driving in the car or in vans.
 Use multiple vehicles if practicable.

-When taking over a vehicle operated by another person, all touch surfaces should be wiped thoroughly with a sanitiser.
+When taking over a vehicle operated by another person, all touch surfaces should be wiped thoroughly with sanitiser.